pflanze/functional-perl/docs/intro.md

 settings across repl runs (they are stored in ~/.perl-repl_settings).

-So, yes, `cons 3, null` is equivalent to `cons 3, list()` which is equivalent to `list(3)`, and the :s representation uses perl code to construct the given result using existing constructor functions.
+So, yes, `cons 3, null` is equivalent to `cons 3, list()` which is equivalent to `list(3)`, and the :s representation shows perl code that would construct the given result using existing constructor functions.
 (How the repl knows which perl function to show is by way of a `FP_Show_show` method on the object in question, which is called through the `show` function in the `FP::Show` module.
-The indirection through the `show` function (versus calling the method directly) is that `show` also works on inputs that are not objects or don't have an `FP_Show_show` method.)
+The indirection through the `show` function (versus calling the method directly) is so that `show` also works on inputs that are not objects or don't have an `FP_Show_show` method.)